So, you’re ready to delve into the world of raising backyard chickens, are you?

 Breeds and Number of Backyard Chickens

 Now you know that you’re allowed to keep chickens but what breeds and how many do you want to raise?
-(As you noticed above, I can raise up to 20 in Phoenix but I certainly wouldn’t suggest that a newbie start off with 20!)
+(As you noticed above, we can raise up to 20 where we live but we certainly wouldn’t suggest that a newbie start off with 20!)

 There are over 60 breeds of chicken in the world and over 30 are commonly bred in the United States.
 That’s a lot.
 However, not all of those breeds are suitable for backyard chicken raising.
 When picking a breed you’ll want to consider such traits as: